rudrankriyam/MLX-Outil/README.md

 - On-device inference using MLX Swift
 - Example tools implementation:
   - Weather information (You will have to provide your own bundle identifier which has WeatherKit checked)
-  - Workout summary data (still implementing)
+  - Workout summary data
+  - Web search with Duck Duck Go

 ## Requirements